 - what is the crushing strength of concrete paving slabs

 - compressive strength of sandcrete

-- is code for crushing strength of rock
+- coal crushing strength

 - compressive strength of concrete cube test